rob-blackbourn/jetblack-js-date/README.md

 npm install --save @jetblack/tzdata
 ```

-This installs JSON files with the timezone data.
-Depending on the environment plugins
-you may be able to import the JSON directly.
+Depending on the environment plugins you may be able to import the JSON directly.

 ```js
 import { CustomTimezone, objectToTimezoneDelta } from '../src'